pdevito3/foundation.api/README.md

   * **RecipeParametersDto**: this object captures all of the parameters that we are able to receive when getting a list of entities (recipes)
 * **CarbonKitchen.Recipes.Api.Tests**

-## What to Do with a Generated Project

-This template with scaffold out the bones of your project, but there are a few things you'll need to do to have it operate with you entity.

-1. Update the parameters in the Entity and the DTOs
-2. Update the validators to suit your needs
-3. Adjust Sieve Filters and Sorts on the Entity
-4. Update the QueryString search in the Repository Get List method to use whichever fields you'd like
-5. Update unit tests for gets to accommodate filter and sorts
-6. TBD